Ministry of Public Safety and Solicitor General (British Columbia)

 The Ministry of Public Safety and Solicitor General (PSSG) is a provincial government department in the Canadian province of British Columbia.
 Its primary responsibilities are overseeing the province's policing and correction services, as well as consumer protection.

-The current minister is Garry Begg, since 2024.
+The current minister is Nina Krieger, since 2025.

 History

 The ministry was first established, as the Ministry of Solicitor General, on July 6, 1988, by the government of Premier Bill Vander Zalm.
 The solicitor general assumed responsibility for policing, the corrections system, the coroner's office, the Motor Vehicles Branch, Public Gaming Branch and the emergency program, all previously under the Attorney General of British Columbia.
 The creation was not without controversy; a week before the official announcement, Attorney General Brian Smith resigned from cabinet in protest, citing the planned split as a reason.
 Smith charged that the reason for the split was to weaken the attorney general's office and make it easier for the premier's office to control.
 In 1991, newly elected premier Mike Harcourt abolished the ministry and returned its responsibilities to the Ministry of Attorney General.

 The ministry was re-created as the Ministry of Public Safety and Solicitor General on June 5, 2001, by Premier Gordon Campbell.
 In addition to regaining responsibility for policing, corrections, emergency management and gaming, the ministry gained responsibility for liquor control and licensing, the British Columbia Film Classification Office and landlord/tenant dispute resolution.
 On July 1, 2007, administration of the BCFCO was transferred to Consumer Protection BC.

 On February 8, 2012, Premier Christy Clark merged the attorney general and solicitor general ministries to form a single Ministry of Justice and Attorney General.
 The move was part of an effort to reform and modernize the province's justice system.
 As part of the streamlining efforts, some of the duties of PSSG were not carried over to the justice ministry but transferred to other ministries: responsibility for the Public Sectors Employers Council and the Insurance Corporation of British Columbia were moved under the authority of the Ministry of Finance, and oversight of liquor and gaming went to the Ministry of Energy and Mines.
 Three years later, on December 12, 2015, Clark reversed course, restoring the Ministry of Public Safety and Solicitor General.

 On December 7, 2022, Premier David Eby split emergency management into its own ministry, the Ministry of Emergency Management and Climate Readiness.